TheSkyentist/GELATO/README.md

 The current supported additional components are:

 1. Broad Component: The broad components are modeled as Gaussians.
-They are identical to the regular emission line models except for a few key differences.
+They are identical to the regular emission-line models except for a few key differences.
 The flux is constrained to be positive.
 The dispersion has a lower bound of 500 km/s corresponding to the delineation between narrow lines and broad lines at a FWHM of 1200 km/s used in [Hao et al. 2005](https://ui.adsabs.harvard.edu/abs/2005AJ....129.1783H/abstract) and an upper bound of 6,500 km/s which encompasses 99% of all Ha and Hb broad line dispersion velocities in the [Shen et al. 2011](http://adsabs.harvard.edu/abs/2011ApJS..194...45S) sample.
 The starting value is set to 1600 km/s based on the median values in the [Shen et al. 2011](http://adsabs.harvard.edu/abs/2011ApJS..194...45S) sample.
 The redshift of the broad line Guassians is allowed to vary by +/-600 km/s based on the [Shen et al. 2011](http://adsabs.harvard.edu/abs/2011ApJS..194...45S) sample where 90%+ of the broad line redshift offsets fall within this range.

 2. Outflow Component: The outflow components are modeled as Gaussians.
-They are identical to the regular emission line models except for a few key differences.
+They are identical to the regular emission-line models except for a few key differences.
 The flux is constrained to be positive.
 The dispersion has a lower bound of 100 km/s and an upper bound of 750km/s corresponding to 1 and 99 percentile values of the dispersion of the second OIII component invoked in the [Mullaney et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.433..622M/abstract) sample with a starting value of 300 km/s based on the median value.
 The redshift of the outflow Guassians is allowed to vary within the range of [-750 km/s, 150 km/s] based on the 1 and 99 percentile values of the second OIII component invoked in the [Mullaney et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.433..622M/abstract) sample with a starting value of -150km/s based on the median value.

-In order to have GELATO attempt to fit an emission line with an additional component, the line must be flagged in the parameters file, described in the [Emission Line Dictionary](#Emission-Line-Dictionary) section.
+In order to have GELATO attempt to fit an emission line with an additional component, the line must be flagged in the parameters file, described in the [Emission-Line Dictionary](#Emission-Line-Dictionary) section.
 The flag is an integer, whose bitwise digits describe if a specific additional component should be tried.
 Examples for all possible combinations are given in the figure following the description of the EmissionGroups parameter.

 ## GELATO submodules